top of page

 Cognitive Behavioral Therapy (CBT)

-A therapy that has been shown to be effective in over 2,000 research studies.
-It is a time-sensitive, structured, present-oriented therapy that helps individuals identify goals that are most important to them and overcome obstacles that get in the way.
-CBT helps people get better and stay better.
+CBT is a therapy that has been shown to be effective in over 2,000 research studies.
+It is present-oriented therapy that helps individuals identify goals that are most important to them and overcome obstacles that get in the way.

-CBT is based on the cognitive model: the way that individuals perceive a situation is more closely connected to their reaction than the situation itself.
-In other words.
-If a person can change the way they think, they can begin to change the way they feel, and ultimately change their behavior.
+CBT is based on the cognitive model: If a person can change the way they think, they can begin to change the way they feel, and ultimately change their behavior.

-One important part of CBT is helping clients figure out what they most want from life and move toward achieving their vision.
-They learn skills to change thinking and behavior to achieve lasting improvement in mood and functioning and sense of well-being.
-Lenny is listed as part of The Academy of Cognitive Therapy’s referral Therapist network.
+One important part of CBT is helping patients figure out what they most want from life and how to move toward achieving their vision.
+They learn skills to modify thinking and behavior to achieve lasting improvement in mood and functioning and instill a sense of well-being.
+Depending on your needs, I integrate CBT into all my sessions or use it as a standalone approach.
+I am listed as part of The Academy of Cognitive Therapy’s referral Therapist network.
 For more information on CBT, Click Here.

 CBIT